iVersatile/vagrant_rails/README.md

 This repo contains nearly all that's necessary to have a rails dev workstation setup.
 There are a couple assumptions:

-1. Your host has VirtualBox installed.
+1. Your host has [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.
-2. You have the vagrant gem installed.
+2. You have the [vagrant](http://downloads.vagrantup.com/tags/v1.0.3) installed installed.

 If those dependencies are satisfied then you should be able to do the following: